anonymous237803/MEG-fMRI-code/README.md

 ## Train

-Set the `name` variable in `train.py` to the name of your config file name.
+Set the `name` variable in `train.py` to the name of your config file.
 Then run the training script:

 ```
 python train.py